scwangdyd/zero_shot_hoi/README.md

     | :--- | :---: | :---: | :---: |
     | Default mAP | 20.096 | 14.969 | 21.628 |
     | Default mAP (excluding "no_interaction") | 23.188 | 15.650 | 25.753 |

   *Note: This result is better than the result reported in our paper due to some code optimization.*

 ### 3. Zero-Shot HOI Detection
-The following examples train a model to detect zero-shot human-object interactions using `hico-det_train` set.
-The only difference from the above is to use a class agnostic bbox regressor.
+The following examples train a model to detect human interactions with novel objects using `hico-det_train` set.
+The only difference from the above is to use a class agnostic bbox regressor here.

 ```
 # Interacting object detection
 python train_net.py --num-gpus 2 \
+  --config-file configs/HICO-DET/interaction_zero_shot_R_50_FPN.yaml \
-  --config-file configs/HICO-DET/interaction_zero_shot_R_50_FPN.yaml OUTPUT_DIR ./output/HICO_interaction_zero_shot
+  OUTPUT_DIR ./output/HICO_interaction_zero_shot
 ```

 To run inference, you can specify the interested novel object categories by `--novel-object object1 object2 object3`.

 ```
+  python demo.py \
-  python demo.py --config-file ./configs/HICO-DET/interaction_zero_shot_R_50_FPN.yaml \
+    --config-file ./configs/HICO-DET/interaction_zero_shot_R_50_FPN.yaml \
     --novel-object microphone paddle \
     --input ./demo/HICO_test2015_00003124.jpg \
     --opts MODEL.WEIGHTS ./output/hico_det_pretrained.pkl